• Skip to primary navigation

 • Food processor - Ensuring that your ingredients are finely processed means you have a much better chance of having perfectly smooth, perfect macarons.
 In a pinch, you can also use your high-powered blender.

-• Piping bags and tips - Part of the allure of French macarons is their appearance, and piping bags and tips ensure that they are flawless.
+• Piping bags and tips - Part of the allure of French macarons is their appearance, and a pastry bag and tips ensure that they are flawless - a perfect macaron.
 In a pinch, use a zip top plastic bag with the corner cut off!

 • Use a scale!
 The French baking tradition is an exacting art; proper tools will ensure perfect results every time.